1/31/2019

 Ryan Lance

 Not necessarily, John.
-I think when you look at the location, you look at Barroso.
-We're out for competitive bid on FBSOs, and the market is pretty light right now in the Asia Pacific.
-So the opportunity is set out there.
+I think when you look at the location, you look at Barossa, we're out for competitive bid on FPSOs, and the market is pretty light right now in Asia Pacific, so the opportunity is out there.
 Not too worried about that.
-The subsidy equipment associated with that is highly competitive and not real stressed out in the system today.
-You know, Qatar, going through a large expansion in Qatar at Ras Lafond, you know, that will probably have its challenges.
-But I think they've managed it well in the past, and we expect them to manage it well going forward.
+The subsea equipment associated with that is highly competitive and not real stressed out in the system today.
+You know, Qatar going through a large expansion in Qatar at Ras Al Fahan, you know, that will probably have its challenges.
+But I think they've managed it well in the past and would expect them to manage it well going forward.
 So while it's always a risk, I think we've got the team in place.
-We've got the capability as a large company like we are and the functional excellence around managing big projects.
-We haven't lost that as a company.
-So we'll bring all that excellence to bear on all these major projects going forward.
+We've got the capability. a large company like we are and the functional excellence around managing big projects.
+We haven't lost that as a company, so we'll bring all that excellence to bear on all these major projects going forward.

 speaker